gibbsoft/terraform101/step2/README.md

 After ensuring that you have carefully checked that the terraform plan is not going to entirely destroy all of your cloud infrastructure, then we are ready to run the apply.
 Be sure to open the resulting `cert.html` file in a browser to see what it has created for you.

-:warning: You might need to scroll back through your terminal buffer to ensure you full appreciate the impact of the plan.
+:warning: You might need to scroll back through your terminal buffer to ensure you fully appreciate the impact of the plan.

     terraform apply